Freotopia > Noongar

 Terminological notes (GG):

 The term First Nation[s] [People] has become the accepted term now - actually during the year 2019, by my observation, replacing the earlier terms 'native', 'Aboriginal', and 'Indigenous [people]', as each successive term came to be seen as insufficiently respectful.
 Two points.
-First, the term 'First Nation people' is quite a mouthful.
+First, the term 'First Nations people' is quite a mouthful.
 Second, it's inaccurate.
 The numbers of the first people were not large, as they lived subsistently off the land, which could not sustain large numbers.
 And they were not organised in anything remotely like what 'nation' usually means, but rather in small family and 'skin' (clan) groups.
-Estimates of all the people who lived south of the Swan and west of the Canning Rivers down to, say, Rockingham, were only a few hundred - where now hundreds of thousand of people (but not a nation) live.
-A third note: we've copied this term from - as usual - North America - the masters of our evolving language, as also almost everything else.
+Estimates of all the people who lived south of the Swan and west of the Canning Rivers down to, say, Rockingham, were in the hundreds - where now hundreds of thousands of people (but not a nation) live.
+A third note: we've copied this term from - as usual - North America - the masters of our evolving language, as of also almost everything else.